Emil-S-21165/Udemy-JsProject_Food-delivery/README.md

 Pet-project is a service for choosing food style, ordering meals and calculating calories.

-This project was made as part of a JS course on Udemy( https://www.udemy.com/course/javascript_full/ )
+This JavaScript project was made as part of a JS course on Udemy( https://www.udemy.com/course/javascript_full/ )

 The static version of the site (without sending data to the server) is available at the link -- https://emil-s-21165.github.io/Udemy-jsProject_Food-delivery/